1nv1/OpenKL25Z/README.md

 Introduction
 ============

+!!!
+Warning !!!
+This project is under hard construction.
+If well is possible to use it, I do not recommend for any without advance experience with Linux/ARM/GCC.

 The goal of this project is make a clean and single framework to learn about microcontroller Cortex-M0.
 The project is based on [bare-metal ARM](https://github.com/payne92/bare-metal-arm).
 In this moment I work actively in add the funcionality that I want.
 This is a "bare metal" runtime for the
 [Freescale Freedom FRDM-KL25Z](http://www.freescale.com/webapp/sps/site/prod_summary.jsp?code=FRDM-KL25Z)